Programme

 Internship Programme

 The internship programme is offered in the summer term to complement the course work.
 It allows students to gain experience in leading urban design firms in Hong Kong and link their academic research to issues with relevance in professional practice.
-Participation in the Internship Programme is on a voluntary basis.
+The programme provides support with the applications to the participating companies, and aims to match each student with the right company according to interests and skills.
+The internships are paid and participation in the programme is optional.

 International Workshop